-Using QR Codes for educational and administrative purposes benefits students, faculty, and staff.
+Using QR Codes for education and administrative purposes benefits students, faculty, and staff.
 There are a wide range of materials, event information, alerts, and updates that can be quickly distributed to entire campuses by utilizing QR codes.
-QR codes are not only engaging for students, they also keep staff and leaders of clubs more organized by having a reliable way to convey information to mass amounts of people.
+QR codes for education are not only engaging for students, they also keep staff and leaders of clubs and teams more organized by having a reliable way to convey information to mass amounts of people.

 Using QR codes for education is a wonderful way to reduce papers, keep campuses cleaner, and give information to tens of thousands of people at once more fluidly.
-Even use QR codes in the classroom.
-Many of the fantastic benefits for education are listed here:
+QR codes in the classroom have taken off for teachers as well, to use them in their lesson plans.

-Anyone can use a QR code to improve flyers, posters, digital and regular displays and billboards for an improved visual and audio experience with detailed information for the person who scans the QR code.
+Anyone can use QR codes to improve flyers, posters, digital and regular displays and billboards for visual and audio experiences with detailed information.
 Keep tens of thousands of people informed about important notices, safety precautions, alerts, club, sport, and class information sent straight to their mobile phones.

 QR codes are an eco-friendly option to reduce paper and ink and keep campuses clean and decluttered.
 They reduce labor costs for janitorial staff after events who would have been picking up more flyers, tickets, and waste than they already do.
 Moreover, clubs, teams, faculty, and students don't have to spend valuable funds making so many printed materials.